bloominstituteoftechnology/DS-Unit-1-Sprint-2-Statistics/module4/template.md

 ## Examples

 What data storytelling example inspires you?
+The book The Case Against Sugar

 Could you do a new hypothesis, for the same question?
+Ya, probably on insulin levels/glycemic index

 Could you do a new question, for the same topic?
+On related things like heart disease rates, hypertension,

 Could you do a new topic, with the same "style"?
+Ya lots of interesting health stuff.

 ## Data

 Where could you search for data about your topic?
+Index of Case Against Sugar would be a good start